Bilawal vows to complete Benazir’s mission

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MULTAN: Pakistan People's Party (PPP) Chairman Bilawal Bhutto Zardari on Monday said his party had an unbreakable relation with the masses for being the only party committed to poverty alleviation.
+MULTAN: Pakistan People's Party (PPP) Chairman Bilawal Bhutto Zardari on Monday said his party had an unbreakable relation with the masses for being the only party committed in poverty alleviation.

 Bilawal said the prosperity of farmers meant prosperity of the country.
 “If the PPP is elected with a majority across the country, it would introduce Benazir Kissan Cards, providing interest-free loans to the farmers and introducing insurance of crops,” he promised.